DanielMead9/project3-group4-Justin-Featherstone-Maxwell-Sprogis-Daniel-Mead-William-Huynh/README.md

 Testimonals: Created less white space and made overall page look cleaner

 Contact Page: Added Google Maps and Street View embed side-by-side opposed to still images.
 Generalized the contact form to handle any inquiries.

+Car talk: Improved how easy it is to navigate, added more sections relavant to the subject of the page